 Strong macroeconomic stability (seventh), a high level of business sophistication (sixteenth) and innovation (twenty-eighth), as well as little or no corruption, a low crime rate and an enabling tax regime enhance the country's competitive advantage.

-There is no doubt that competitiveness in the UAE is greatly assisted by a very low level of corruption, as is indicated by the 2013 Corruption Perceptions Index produced by Transparency International.
-According to this index the UAE is the least corrupt country in the Middle East and North Africa (MENA) region, and the twenty-sixth least corrupt country in the world, out of 177 countries listed, one up on its rankings in 2012.
+There is no doubt that competitiveness in the UAE is greatly assisted by good governance and a very low level of corruption, as is indicated by the 2014 Corruption Perceptions Index produced by Transparency International.
+According to this index the UAE is the least corrupt country in the Middle East and North Africa (MENA) region, and the twenty-fifth least corrupt country in the world, out of 175 countries listed.

 Perception and confidence also play a significant role in the UAE's high scores in the Swiss-based IMD World Competitiveness Yearbook 2014 (WCY), which measured the competitiveness of 60 economies on the basis of 329 criteria.
 The UAE came in eighth place in the overall ranking, just one place behind Canada.
 However, it scored a very high confidence rating and was ranked fourth globally and first in the Arab world in the context of its 'image abroad', i.e. competitiveness 'perceived' versus competitiveness 'measured'.